keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/react-outline.md

 1. From stages 1 &rarr; 2: Data must be read in; this is done with a QR code reader library which indicates when that occurs.
 As soon as data is read in, the app will transition from stage 1 &rarr; 2.
 2. The transition between stage 2 &rarr; 3 occurs when the `claim` function call returns.
 It will either return as successful or failed.

-After stage 3, the entire cycle will loop back to stage 1 after two seconds.
+After stage 3, the entire cycle will loop back to stage 1 after three seconds.

 :::info Event Password
 The event password will only be prompted once and before any scanning starts.
 If the doorman wishes to enter a different password once scanning starts, they can simply refresh the page and be prompted again.